 In AutoCAD, we have different solid objects, e.g. box, cone, cylinder, sphere, etc. and each one of them has object-specific methods to create those individual objects.

 But unlike the basic geometrical objects such as lines, polylines, circles, arcs, etc., to find the properties of the objects, we have a common set of methods that shall be used for all sorts of solid objects.

 To make this clearer, we will start exploring solid objects.

-3. Writing code for solid objects using pyautocad
+Writing Python code for solid AutoCAD objects using pyautocad

-In this blog, we will talk about some basic solid objects i.e. box, cone, cylinder, elliptical cone, elliptical cylinder, sphere, torus & wedge.
+In this blog post I will talk about some basic solid objects i.e. box, cone, cylinder, elliptical cone, elliptical cylinder, sphere, torus and wedge.

 Each individual of the above-mentioned objects has its own methods to create those objects according to their respective geometrical properties.

 I will mention the parameters to be passed with each of the commands that we will use for respective objects: